 When to Use Extrinsic Motivation

-Extrinsic motivation is best used to help you to engage in activities that you don’t like doing.
+Extrinsic motivation is best used to help you engage in activities that you don’t like doing.
 For example, you may not like doing the dishes.
-However, if you focus on the end result of doing the dishes such as keeping your house clean or your spouse happy, then that may help you be more likely to do the dishes.
+However, if you focus on the end result of doing the dishes, such as keeping your house clean or your spouse happy, that may help you be more likely to do the dishes.

 Extrinsic motivation is also helpful for people who do not like their jobs, but need their job to provide for their family or pay their bills.

-For example, a person may not like or enjoy the work they are doing.
-However, a person can use extrinsic motivation to focus on what the work is providing for them, such as money to take care of their family, basic living expenses, building wealth for retirement, or creating enough free time to pursue activities or passions they truly do enjoy.
+For example, a person may not enjoy the work they are doing.
+However, they can use extrinsic motivation to focus on what the work is providing for them, such as money to take care of their family, basic living expenses, building wealth for retirement, or creating enough free time to pursue activities or passions they truly do enjoy.

 How to Find a Balance Between Intrinsic & Extrinsic Motivation

 It is important for parents and individuals to find a balance between intrinsic and extrinsic motivation.
 Excessive extrinsic motivation may lead to overjustification, which diminishes intrinsic motivation and enjoyment of the task.
-Someone will know when they are using too much extrinsic motivation and not enough intrinsic motivation when they are no longer enjoying the activity or feeling burned out.
-Thus, one way to find a balance between intrinsic and extrinsic motivation is to focus on what you enjoy about the activity and/or are grateful for when you are engaged in an activity, rather than simply focusing on the end result.
+Someone will know when they are using too much extrinsic motivation and not enough intrinsic motivation when they are no longer enjoying the activity or are feeling burned out.

 One can monitor whether they are using too much extrinsic motivation by looking at where they are placing their attention.
 If your attention is only on the end result or expected outcome of an activity, then that may be a sign you are too extrinsically motivated, leading to potential burn out, lack of enjoyment, or lack of deeper meaning.
 Alternatively, if you find yourself enjoying the activity, finding meaning in the process, or fully engaged in the process, then you are likely finding a good balance of intrinsic and extrinsic motivation